Recycled Patchwork Squares Travel Bag

 This Fair Trade recycled patchwork squares travel bag was carefully handmade by artisans in India.

-Dimensions - width 52 cm x height 48 cm x depth 10 cm approx.
+Dimensions - width 52 cm x height 48 cm x depth 10 cm approximately.

 Please note: the front and back of this bag are particularly delicate, so care must be taken - it is not suitable for heavy use.
 We recommend dry clean only.